Pseudo Bayesian Estimation of One-way ANOVA Model in Complex Surveys: Bayesian Mixed Effects Estimation

-Taking a marginal integration approach, \citet{slud_2019} assesses consistency of MLE estimation under both Equations~\ref{eq:frequnitlike} and \ref{eq:sampobsmodel} for a one-way ANOVA population generating and estimation models under 2 stage informative sampling of clusters and non-informative sampling of units within clusters.
-They demonstrate that Equation~\ref{eq:frequnitlike} is not consistent for MLE estimation under informative sampling of groups and non-informative sampling of nested units.
-Their simulation study for the one-way ANOVA model reveals that $\phi$ is estimated with asymptotic bias due to the failure in application of the cluster-indexed weight, $w_{k}$, \emph{after} integrating out each random effect, $a_{k}$, to correct for bias.
+Taking a marginal integration approach, \citet{slud_2019} assesses consistency of MLE estimation under both Equations~\ref{eq:frequnitlike} and \ref{eq:sampobsmodel} for a one-way ANOVA population generating and estimation models under two-stage informative sampling of clusters and of units within clusters.
+They demonstrate that Equation~\ref{eq:frequnitlike} is not consistent for MLE estimation under informative sampling of clusters and non-informative sampling of nested units when assuming the within cluster sample size, $n_{k}$, is bounded from above (rather than limiting to $\infty$), which is coherent with \citet{pfeffmix:1998}.
+Their simulation study for the one-way ANOVA model reveals that $\phi$ is estimated with asymptotic bias due to the failure in application of the cluster-indexed weight, $w_{k}$, \emph{after} integrating out each random effect, $a_{k}$, to correct for bias. \citet{slud_2019} also shows that the marginal pseudo likelihood contained in Equation~\ref{eq:sampobsmodel}, which we use for our integrated pseudo posterior estimation, will also not provide consistent MLE estimation for the one-way ANOVA in the particular case the cluster sampling fraction, $m/M$ limits to $0$ as $M \rightarrow \infty$ in the case that the cluster sampling weights, $w_{k}$, also limit to $\infty$ for some $k \in (1,\ldots,m)$ or in the separate case of $\rho_{k} = N_{k}\tau_{a}^{-1}/(N_{k}\tau_{a}^{-1} + \tau_{\epsilon}^{-1}) \ll 1$.
+In the latter case, if $\tau_{\epsilon}$ and $\tau_{a}$ are of similar magnitudes, then this implies that $N_k$ has to be very small.